Chase Oliver: 2024 presidential campaign

 On December 2, 2022, Oliver announced his formation of an exploratory committee to inquire into a possible run for the Libertarian presidential nomination in the 2024 U.S. presidential election.
 He formally declared his candidacy on April 4, 2023.

 Oliver campaigned extensively in Iowa during the summer of 2023.
 On August 19, 2023, he spoke at the Des Moines Register Political Soapbox, becoming the first-ever third-party presidential candidate to speak at the event.

 Oliver filed to run in Oklahoma's "first Libertarian presidential primary election since the party was formally recognized in 2016".
 Alongside fellow Libertarian primary candidate Jacob Hornberger, Oliver achieved ballot access by collecting signatures from voters in each Congressional district.
 He won the Oklahoma primary, which was held on Super Tuesday, on March 5, 2024, with 61% of the vote.

 In January 2024, Oliver and fellow Libertarian presidential primary candidate Lars Mapstead successfully worked together to secure major party status and ballot access for the Libertarian Party of Maine.
 Afterwards, Oliver went to Iowa in order to campaign ahead of the 2024 Iowa Libertarian presidential caucuses.
 He won the Iowa Caucus with 42.7% of the vote.

 On February 29, 2024, Oliver participated in a presidential candidates debate hosted by the Free & Equal Elections Foundation, alongside Party for Socialism and Liberation nominee Claudia De la Cruz, Green Party candidates Jill Stein and Jasmine Sherman, and fellow Libertarian candidate Lars Mapstead.

 Oliver won the Libertarian nomination on the seventh ballot at the National Convention, defeating Michael Rectenwald.
 Oliver designated Mike ter Maat as his preferred choice of running mate.

 John Stossel has expressed support for Oliver over Democratic Party candidate Kamala Harris and Republican Party candidate Donald Trump in 2024.

 Oliver ultimately finished in fifth place, behind Trump, Harris, Stein, and withdrawn independent Robert F. Kennedy Jr. His best performance was in North Dakota, where he secured 1.7% of the vote.

+2026 gubernatorial campaign

+In January 2026, Oliver was nominated as the Libertarian candidate in the 2026 Georgia gubernatorial election.

 Political positions

-Oliver is considered part of the traditional wing of the Libertarian Party, and is a member of the more left-leaning Classical Liberal Caucus.
+Oliver is considered part of the traditional wing of the Libertarian Party, and is a member of the Classical Liberal Caucus.